Tips for Creating Accessible Content

 Try to keep your tables simple.
 Avoid split cells, merged cells, or nested tables.

-Microsoft’s video tutorial explains the steps to best organize information in a table.
+Microsoft’s video tutorial explains the steps to organize information in a table best.
 Under Table Properties, check “Repeat as header row at the top of each page” and uncheck “Allow row to break across pages.”

 By using Microsoft's Accessibility Checker and Grackle Accessibility Checker for G Suite, which is a Google add-on, we can easily and quickly verify that our digital materials are accessible to the growing population of people with disabilities.
-The accessibility checker will provide you with simple step-by-step instructions on how to make changes to your materials in order to improve accessibility.
+The accessibility checker will provide you with simple step-by-step instructions on making changes to your materials to improve accessibility.

 When you send emails through ECC's Webmail by Outlook, you can use the accessibility checker by clicking on the "More actions" feature at the bottom of your email and selecting "Check for accessibility issues."

-Ensure the accessibility of the document prior to converting the document to a PDF.
+Ensure the accessibility of the document before converting the document to a PDF.